BANJO (TENOR) AND MANDOLIN

 Tom Clarke is well-known in piping circles.
 He has been teaching the pipes for many years now and is very skilled in explaining the intricacies of this ancient and beautiful instrument.
 While the pipes are not the easiest instrument to learn, their music has been an essential component of Irish music for over 300 years. unparalleled.
 Tom also organises the annual Belfast Piping Tíonol, held every March.
 In 2005 Tom was honoured to receive an award from Na Píobairí Uilleann in recognition and appreciation of over 30 years of dedicated teaching on the uilleann pipes.

 SEAN NÓS/OLD STYLE STEP DANCE

 Johnathan McCloy has been dancing for six years and in that time has won most of the sean-nós dancing competitions in Ireland, the most recent of which was the sean-nós dancing competition at the Oireachtas na Samhna.
-Recently he has joined other dancers in the collection and revival of sean-nós dancing from the north of Ireland.
+Recently he has joined other dancers in the collection and revival of older sean-nós dancing steps from the north of Ireland.
 Jonathan was a student of Robert Hunter at BelfastTrad.

 Advanced sean nós/traditional step dancing classes at Rosemary Hall

 Intermediate Level sean nós / traditional step dancing classes, both at Rosemary Hall and at our Bangor outreach classes